abetterinternet/website/content/en/post/2023-07-26-memory-safety-event-2023.md

 author: Josh Aas
 date: 2023-07-26T00:00:00Z
 slug: memory-safety-event-2023
-title: "Prossimo announces Tectonics: an event to shift the work of memory safety forward "
+title: "Prossimo announces Tectonics: an event to shift the work of memory safety forward"
 excerpt: "The event will be November 2, in San Francisco."
 images:
   - /images/blog/Tectonics-Social-Share.jpg